rezashami/Mediawiki-PDFRender/README.md

 # PDFRender: A MediaWiki extension for showing a PDF slider.

-## How to intall
+## How to install
-First navigate to the mediawiki installed folder then run this commands:
+First, navigate to the Mediawiki installed folder then run these commands:

 ```bash
   cd extensions/